-Proficiency Descriptor (for the end of the school year) Sub-skill Grade 3 Currency Identifying, understanding the value of, and combining coins and bills fluently, with an emphasis on Canadian currency.
-Identify, name, and describe Canadian bills and coins by their size, design, and value Determine the value of mixed combinations of bills and coins (using whole dollars, or cents rather than decimal notation) (connection to Operations) Solve 3-digit addition and subtraction questions (using whole dollars, or cents rather than decimal notation, e.g., 125¢ + 110¢ = 235¢) (connection to Computational Fluency) Using a variety of concrete (play money), pictorial, or symbolic forms Explain their thinking process (e.g. describe the coins and bills to be used to pay) Financial Planning and Decision Making Concepts of earning, saving, spending, and making financial plans and decisions.
-Understand and explore concepts such as Payments can be made in flexible ways (e.g., cash, cheques, credit, electronic transactions, trading goods and services) Different developmentally and contextually appropriate ways of earning money to reach a financial goal (e.g., recycling, holding bake sales, selling items, walking a neighbour's dog) (Core Competencies) Trading and forms of currency in First Peoples history (Social Studies)
+Sub-skill Proficiency Descriptor (for the end of the school year) Grade 4 Currency Identifying, understanding the value of, and combining coins and bills fluently, with an emphasis on Canadian currency.
+Solve contextual problems with currency (e.g., 4-digit addition and subtraction questions including those with decimal notation, and 2- and 3-digit multiplication and division by 1-digit questions (connection to Computational Fluency)) Using a variety of concrete (play money), pictorial, or symbolic forms Apply a variety of strategies to calculate totals and make change, (e.g., counting up, counting back, decomposing and rounding to the nearest nickel) Explain their thinking process (e.g. justifying the item(s) purchased based on budget and savings) Financial Planning and Decision Making Concepts of earning, saving, spending, and making financial plans and decisions.
+Make financial decisions involving earning, spending, saving, and giving and explain their thinking process Understand and explore concepts such as Payments can be made in flexible ways (e.g., cash, cheques, credit, electronic transactions, trading goods and services) Different developmentally and contextually appropriate ways of earning money to reach a financial goal (e.g., recycling, holding bake sales, selling items, walking a neighbour's dog) (Core Competencies)